Vets-Who-Code/web-curriculum/collection-one/modules/command-line/command-line-utilities/system-monitoring.md

 ## Advanced Metrics and Terminology

-- **Load Average**: Represents the average system load over a period of time.
-- **Context Switches**: These occur when the CPU switches from one task to another.
+Understanding metrics such as **Load Average** and **Context Switches** is vital for diagnosing system health and performance issues.
+These indicators help in making informed decisions for resource allocation and system tuning.

 ---

 ## Best Practices

-- Script regular monitoring tasks to run at intervals.
+- Automate monitoring tasks to capture regular performance snapshots.
-- Learn to read and interpret key metrics to understand their impact on system performance.
-- Regularly log `top` and `iostat` outputs for historical analysis.
+- Develop the skill to interpret advanced metrics, correlating them with system performance and behavior.
+- Maintain historical logs of `top` and `iostat` to track system performance over time and identify patterns or anomalies.